goafabric/example-konstruction-kit/readme.md

 #Examples
 - To start specific applications change to the folder representing the namespace (e.g. src/deploy/kubernetes/example)
-- And do "./stack up && ./stack import"
+- And do "./stack up" and "/stack import"
 - To shut everything down do "./stack down"

 #Proxy